mirage/mirage-www/data/wiki/hello-world.md

 The second parameter, `job`, is a bit more interesting.
 This declares the type of our unikernel in terms of the devices (that is, things such as network interfaces, network stacks, filesystems and so on) it requires to operate.
-As this is a unikernel that does nothing, it needs no devices and so is simply a `job`.
+As this is a unikernel that does nothing, it needs only a stub devices and so is `job @-> job`.

 Finally, we declare the entry point to OCaml in the usual way (`let () = ...`), `register`ing our unikernel entry point (`main`) with a name (`"noop"` in this